bitfinexcom/bitfinex-api-py/README.md

     print(f"Successful login for user <{data['userId']}>.")
 ```

-`data` can also be useful for checking API-KEY's permissions:
+`data` can also be useful for checking if an API-KEY has certain permissions:

 ```python
 @bfx.wss.on("authenticated")